MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

 If you don't configure this policy, network prediction is enabled but the user can change it.

+Policy options mapping:

-* 0 = Predict network actions on any network connection
+* NetworkPredictionAlways (0) = Predict network actions on any network connection

-* 1 = Not supported, if this value is used it will be treated as if 'Predict network actions on any network connection' (0) was set
+* NetworkPredictionWifiOnly (1) = Not supported, if this value is used it will be treated as if 'Predict network actions on any network connection' (0) was set

-* 2 = Don't predict network actions on any network connection
+* NetworkPredictionNever (2) = Don't predict network actions on any network connection

+Use the preceding information when configuring this policy.

   #### Supported features:
   - Can be mandatory: Yes